 Keep all follow-up appointments.

-Talk with your child’s healthcare provider about what sort of activity and diet are
+Talk with your child’s provider about what activities and diet are right for your

 Call your child’s provider if your child has fever, increased draining from the wound,

 Follow all the instructions your child's provider gives to you.